tomtastic/homebridge-sonoff-garage-onlyopener/README.md

 # Homebridge Sonoff Garage Door Opener

-This is a [homebridge](https://github.com/nfarina/homebridge) plugin to connect with a Sonoff Relay Board with EasyESP firmware into a Garage Door Opener via the Home app on iOS using Homekit.
+This is a [homebridge](https://github.com/nfarina/homebridge) plugin to connect with a Sonoff Relay Board with ESPEasy firmware into a Garage Door Opener via the Home app on iOS using Homekit.

-I created this because there wasn't another plugin for Sonoff-4CH Pro with EasyESP with the Garage Door interface/features.
+I created this because there wasn't another plugin for Sonoff-4CH Pro with ESPEasy with the Garage Door interface/features.
-I think it could work with every other Sonoff version with EasyESP but it should be tested.
+I think it could work with every other Sonoff version with ESPEasy but it should be tested.

 Features are: